DEFRA/ffc-demo-claim-service/README.md

 scripts/stop
 ```

-Any arguments given to the start script are passed through to the `docker-compose up` command.
-For example, this allows the service to be started without attaching to containers:
+Any arguments provided to the build and start scripts are passed to the Docker Compose `build` and `up` commands, respectively.
+For example:

 ```
+# Build without using the Docker cache
+scripts/build --no-cache

 # Start the service without attaching to containers
 scripts/start --detach
 ```